platonai/PulsarRPA/README.md

     where dom_first_number(dom, '.p-price .price', 0.00) > 0
     order by dom_first_number(dom, '.p-price .price', 0.00);

-The SQL above visits a portal page in jd.com, download detail pages and then extract data from them.
+The SQL above visits a portal page in jd.com, downloads detail pages and then scrape data from them.

 You can clone a copy of Pulsar code and run the SQLs yourself, or run them from our [online demo](http://bi.platonic.fun/).